 Those who are set on painting the image of factory farms harp on the negative and misrepresent the facts when it comes to CAFOs.
 Truth is, we do care about animal welfare and good stewardship of our environment and resources.
 Every animal receives individual, consistent care on a daily basis, even on these large farms.
 As the amount of land for agricultural use continues to decrease, and the global population continues to increase, these good stewardship principles become ever more so important.

 Over the next few weeks, I will share my thoughts on concentrated animal feeding operations, specifically cattle feedlots.
-I will share some insight from my hands-on experience pertaining to animal welfare, antibiotic use, environmental impact and regulation, describe more about how cattle are treated and fed in a feedlot, and address the question “Is there a better option for beef production?”
+I will share some insight from my hands-on experience pertaining to animal welfare, antibiotic use, environmental impact, and regulation to describe more about how cattle are treated and fed in a feedlot, and address the question “Is there a better option for beef production?”